-1.2.7 We use the Personal Safety Units from the Cambridgeshire PSHE Service Personal Development Programme.
-These units support children to recognise if they are feeling safe or unsafe in their relationships with family, friends and online.
-This includes considering the importance of permission seeking and giving in relationships, and the sort of boundaries which are appropriate both on and offline.
-Children are encouraged to consider the qualities they would look for in a trusted adult, how to judge whether a secret feels safe or unsafe and how to seek support if they are asked to keep an unsafe secret.
-Children learn that each person's body belongs to them, the correct language for body parts, including genitals, how to identify unsafe or inappropriate physical contact.
-With the older children, they learn about what sorts of behaviours constitute abuse and neglect (PS5-6).
+We use the Personal Safety Units from the Cambridgeshire PSHE Service Personal Development Programme.
+These units support children to recognise if they are feeling safe or unsafe in their relationships with family, friends and online, including

+- i.
+Considering the importance of permission seeking and giving in relationships, and the sort of boundaries which are appropriate both on and offline. - 3.6 Encouraging children to consider the qualities they would look for in a Trusted adult, - ii.
+How to judge whether a secret feels safe or unsafe and how to seek support if they are asked to keep an unsafe secret.

+- iii.
+Children learn that each person's body belongs to them, the correct language for body parts, including genitals, how to identify unsafe or inappropriate physical contact. - iv.
+Age-appropriate learning about what sorts of behaviours constitute abuse and neglect. - v.
 All children have opportunities to practice seeking help or advice from others, including from their Networks of Support, and develop their problem-solving strategies, which can be applied in a range of contexts.